AxdeKlerk/BotB-25/TESTING.md

 The greatest piece of advice came from a newsletter I subscribe to by *Sahil Bloom*, where he adopted a technique given to him by a friend of his to have a 'Coaching Session' With yourself by emailing yourself and then giving yourself advise.
 This I practised sporadically until it became inbedded into my daily routine.

-3.2 An uncaught error returns on the Home page due to the eventListener for the goButton that is not on the home page:
+3.2 An uncaught error returned on the <a name="Lighthouse"></a> Lighthouse Report for the home page due to the eventListener for the goButton that is not on the home page:

 ![console error for eventListener](assets/imgs/documentation/console.log.5-error-on-js-line-429.png)